salinecrew/salinecrew.github.io/_posts/2015-09-20-frog-town-regatta.md

 Also, I'm pretty sure we have more than 9 families participating this year.
 Send me your family photos/bios now! (<mike@wardfam.org>)

-Even if your rower is not eligible to race you should consider attending.
+Even if your rower is not eligible to race consider attending.
 The first race of the year is always, shall we say, entertaining.

 ![2694235\_orig](http://i.imgur.com/8qbHrDU.jpg)